will-lancer/general-latex-stuff/Notes and Docs/README.md

 The files in this folder:
 * `Doc template.tex`.
 This is, as you might guess, for general document use.
 I also use it for homework.
 * `Notes template.tex`.
-Unless you have an Albert Einstein intelligence level and Sherlock Holmes level sleuthing skills, I don't know if you would have been able to guess that this is a template for notes.
+Unless you have an Albert Einstein intelligence level and Sherlock Holmes level sleuthing skills, I don't know if you would have been able to guess that this is a template for notes... which it is.
 * `william.sty`.
 This is the formatting file for the documents.
 You will need to load it into your editor to use either of the templates.
 Feel free to boot-gang my files at any time and change everything to your name and likeness ❤️.